chicio/chicio.github.io/_drafts/9999-learning-blender-10-light-part-1.md

 ![blender shadow enable 2](/assets/images/posts/blender-shadow-enable-2.jpg "blender shadow enable 2")

 There are other types of lights.
 For example we have spot lamps.
 These are light with a specific dim that simulate a cone of light.
-We can customize the properties of ti in the light tab in the properties panel.
+We can customize its properties in the light tab in the properties panel.
 One thing to note for spot light is that we can customize the cone (shape, size...).

 ![blender spot light](/assets/images/posts/blender-spot-light.jpg "blender spot light")